-Deadline for entries: 30 June 2013.
+The deadline for entry is Monday 30 June.
 Please contact Paula Johnson with any queries.

-The 2012 Award focused on books for 11-18 year olds, published in 2010 and 2011.
-Terezín beat off strong competition from the other three titles shortlisted for this year’s Award.
+The 2013 Award focussed on books for 5 - 11 year olds, published in 2011 and 2012.
+Molecule Mayhem! beat off strong competition from three other titles shortlisted for this year’s Award.
 They were: